Guidelines for Authors

 Editorials (invited contributions only)

 Essays explore and reflect on current issues, e.g. a policy, theory, or emerging trend in science communication.
 We aim to stimulate discussion in science communication communities, and such essays may be specifically designed for that purpose.
 Therefore, authors should be prepared for critical responses.
 Essays must be original and relevant, and authors' views and opinions must be grounded in robust science communication research or practice scholarship.
-Essays are peer-reviewed.
-Your text should be 3,000 – 4,500 words long, including an abstract of 100 – 150 words and literature references.
+Before submitting an Essay, please send a brief pitch to Marina Joubert, the deputy editor of JCOM (email: marinajoubert@sun.ac.za), for pre-approval.
+Submissions of Essays that have not been pre-approved for submission will not be considered for publication.
+Please note that all Essays submitted will undergo the standard review process and pre-approval does not imply acceptance for publication.
+Your text should be 3,000 - 4,500 words long, including an abstract of 100 - 150 words and literature references.

 Review articles (i.e, research reviews) provide a comprehensive review of a topic pertinent to science communication.
 Reviews are commissioned based on a proposal.
 Authors wishing to propose a research review should contact the Editorial Office with a proposal that outlines the area to be explored and explains why this topic is pertinent to science communication and why a review is needed.
 The reporting of systematic review contributions in JCOM is guided by the standards of the Preferred Reporting Items for Systematic Review and Meta-Analysis (PRISMA) Statement.
 The systematic review should present a clear supporting context and motivation and a thorough critique, including the major themes and gaps relevant to the reviewed science communication topic.
 Research reviews are peer-reviewed.
 Your review should be up to 9,000 words long, including an abstract of 100 - 150 words and literature references.

 Letters may be submitted as responses to published papers or to comment on topical issues.
 They should make a scholarly and reflective contribution.
 The JCOM Editorial Board reviews letters.
-A letter to JCOM should be at most 1,000 words, including a short abstract (about 50 – 100 words) and a list of references.
+A letter to JCOM should be no more than 1,000 words, including a short abstract (about 50 - 100 words) and a list of references.

 Commentary sets (invited contributions only).
 They comprise several author perspectives on a shared topic.
 We welcome topic proposals and possible contributors, but these commentaries will be commissioned directly by the journal's editors.
 The JCOM Editorial Board reviews contributions to commentaries.

-Contributions should be submitted as a doc, docx, rtf or odt file.
-If the submission comprises many files, a compressed archive (.zip, .tar.gz or .tgz) should be uploaded.
+Manuscripts should be submitted in docx format.
+Other formats like doc, rtf and odt are accepted, but can slow down the publication process.
+If manuscripts comprise more than 1 files, a compressed archive (.zip, .tar.gz or .tgz) should be uploaded.

 Language: